 Advanced Acne Skin Treatments for Clear, Scar-Free Skin

-Acne is a common yet often chronic skin condition that affects approximately 80% of adolescents and up to 20% of adults.
-It occurs when dead skin cells, dirt, or oily secretions clog the skin pores, allowing oil and bacteria to build up in the sebaceous glands of the skin.
-This build-up can lead to inflammation that results in pustules, pimples, or other irritations.
+Zits, spots, pimples, acne...
+Whatever you call them, they plague many of us from our teens into adulthood.
+A common, yet often chronic skin condition, acne affects approximately 80% of adolescents and up to 20% of adults.
+We’re all subject to the dead skin cells, dirt, and oily secretions which clog the skin pores, allowing oil and bacteria to build up in the sebaceous glands of the skin.
+It is this build-up and inflammation that results in pustules, pimples or other irritations.

-The bad news is there is no cure for acne, although scientists are attempting to discover one.
-The good news is you can control and reduce the condition by using medication from your GB and having regular skin care treatments here at CoLaz.
+While the bad news is, there is no cure for acne, scientists are attempting to discover one daily.
+The other good news is you can control and reduce the condition significantly by using medication from your GP and having regular skin care treatments here at CoLaz.

-Finding the acne skin treatment that is best for you depends on several factors, including the type of acne as well as the cause and severity of your skin problem.
-Choosing the wrong treatment can often do more harm than good.
-That’s why we recommend that you consult with one of our skin specialists to begin your journey to soft, smooth, blemish-free skin.
+We help you find the acne skin treatment that is best for you according to several factors.
+We tailor our treatments to the type of acne you have, as well as the cause and severity of your skin problem.
+The wrong treatment can often do more harm than good.
+That’s why we recommend that you consult with one of our skin specialists to begin your journey to soft, smooth, blemish-free skin today.

 How CoLaz Treats Acne

+To reduce acne, it is important to understand the four main stages of how acne occurs:

+Through oily skin

+Pores becoming blocked

+Bacteria formation

+Skin inflammation

-To reduce acne, it is important to understand the four main stages of how acne occurs: through oily skin, pores becoming blocked, bacteria formation and skin inflammation.
-The trained skin specialists at CoLaz will help minimise these problem stages by using specialised products and treatments.
+Our trained skin specialists at CoLaz will help minimise these problem stages substantially by using specialised products and treatments suitable for your skin.

 Acne Treatments and Products